Geneva summit stirs memories of 1985 Reagan-Gorbachev meet - RFI

 The villa is currently up for sale.

-The handshake took place before frozen photographers and reporters who had stood waiting in the garden in the bitter cold.
+The handshake took place before freezing photographers and reporters who stood waiting in the garden in the bitter cold.

 "Straight away there was the very American, very Californian side of Reagan, shaking Gorbachev's hand, putting his other hand on his shoulder to usher him inside, and the exchange of smiles.